 The Commission reported that DUI is not just about alcohol – Polydrug cases (880) exceeded those impaired by alcohol alone (759).
 It’s clear that drugged driving is not just about marijuana – Other drugs, including narcotics, stimulants and depressants (246) exceeded marijuana alone (118).
 Drivers using marijuana or other non-alcohol drugs were highly likely to be polydrug users (>70%) whereas <40% of alcohol users were also polydrug users.
 It's complicated.
 Scientists rely upon two types of evidence to understand the impact of marijuana use on safe driving: experimental evidence and epidemiological evidence.
 Experimental evidence comes from carefully-controlled experiments, typically on fewer than a couple dozen test subjects and control subjects.
 Nearly all published experimental evidence proves that marijuana impairment is real.
 Even educated members of the marijuana lobby admit this is true.
 But some in the marijuana lobby frequently deny that the observed level of impairment makes drivers unsafe.
 That’s where epidemiological evidence comes in.
 Epidemiological evidence comes from observations of large populations, and therefore cannot be as carefully controlled as experimental evidence.
 There are literally thousands of epidemiological reports of the impairing effects of marijuana on driving safety, the vast majority of which conclude that marijuana-impaired drivers kill more people than ordinary drivers.
 Results vary widely from one study to another, so several meta-analyses have been performed to “average” the results.
 Here’s a popular report on one such analysis concluding that marijuana use within three hours of driving doubles the risk of a fatal crash.

 Alcohol is much riskier than marijuana and its crash risk varies depending on the amount of alcohol consumed, the driver’s age, gender, and other factors.
 For example, someone at the “legal limit” of a .08 Blood Alcohol Content may have a five times increased risk of a fatal crash.
+If you have been hit by a drunk driver in San Antonio then you deserve compensation for the accident.
+You may want to visit some lawyers to see if you could get compensation for the crash.
+It gets even worse if a driver is on both substances.

-And someone on both alcohol and marijuana, that the Washington Traffic Safety Commission says is extremely common, will have a ten-fold increase in risk (two times for marijuana multiplied by five times for alcohol).
+Someone on both alcohol and marijuana, that the Washington Traffic Safety Commission says is extremely common, will have a ten-fold increase in risk (two times for marijuana multiplied by five times for alcohol).